Prometheus-X-association/data-veracity/design-document-template.markdown

 _High-level BB requirements with identifiers. eg * **R1.** BB MUST communicate with [other BB]_

-_See also the Requirements spreadsheets_
+_See also the Requirements spreadsheets
+Functional requirements should be extended with extra-functional ones:
+Timeliness (expected response time@request size), Througput (number of requess served by the BB),etc.
+These may be defined later with UCs but have to be indentified here and be part of configuration/deplomyent options_

 ## Architecture